-Mark Hayes qualified as an architect as his career progressed via consultancy work into development, moving on to strategic responsibility and leadership when he commenced his current employment as Chief Executive at Christian Action Housing in Enfield.
-Mark has been a secondary school governor for over 20 years, chairing the SWCHS Governing Body for 14 years.
+Mark Hayes qualified as an architect and his career progressed via consultancy work into development, moving on to strategic responsibility and leadership when he commenced his current employment as Chief Executive at Christian Action Housing in Enfield.
+Mark has been a secondary school governor for over 20 years, chairing the SWCHS Local Governing Body for 14 years.
 Mark is also an elder, lay preacher and youth club leader in the United Reformed Church.
 He enjoys the theatre, music, hill walking and writing crime novels.

 CEO, and Executive Headteacher, SWCHS

 Caroline Derbyshire was first involved with Saffron Walden County High School as Deputy Headteacher (2000-2006).
 She left the school to become Principal of nearby Linton Village College, a role she enjoyed for ten years.
 In her decade at the helm the school achieved an Ofsted grading of ‘Outstanding’ on two occasions.
 Caroline took up the position of CEO of SAT, and Headteacher at SWCHS, in January 2016.
 She is a music lover, a keen theatre goer, a fan of cricket and tennis, and a trustee of Oakley Holiday Parties, a ‘not for profit’ organisation providing activity holidays for teenagers.